snirlugassy/lightdb/README.md

 Lightweight object database written in Go

-For more information, feel free to join our [Discussions](https://github.com/snirlugassy/lightdb/discussions)
+For more information, feel free to join our [discussions](https://github.com/snirlugassy/lightdb/discussions) or to checkout our [development board](https://github.com/snirlugassy/lightdb/projects/1)

 ### Installation
 `go get github.com/snirlugassy/lightdb`